hanna1909/data-challenges-updated/07-ML-Ops/04-Predict-in-production/01-Build-your-API/README.md

 ### API directory

-We will start with a clean slate for these challenges.
-The project on which we will be working is similar to the codebase you worked with until now, but now you have a new directory `/api` and new files within the `model` project directory.
+A new `taxifare/api` directory has been added to the project to contain the code of the API.dand new files within the `model` project directory.

 First, let's have a look at this new directory: